 Even if a writer is only preparing part of the campaign content, provide some context about the nature of the campaign.
 This gives the writer a better understanding of the purpose behind the piece of content they’ve been asked to create.

 This doesn’t have to be long.
-It might be as simple as saying: This blog post is part of a campaign designed to highlight [broad topic concept] ….to [purpose].
+It might be as simple as saying: This blog post is part of a marketing campaign designed to highlight [broad topic concept] ….to [purpose].

 - Audience/buyer persona